Clark5/Clark5.github.io/_posts/2021-05-24-view-network-as-part-of-os.markdown

     - Research
 ---

-## View network as a part of the operating system
+## View network as a part of the OS

 Nowadays, the latency requirement and the throughput desire on the network keep increasing, along with the new technologies like NVMe, Optane memory, in-memory file system, and disaggregated data centers.
 The bottleneck of the services is shifting from the host-side CPU/GPU computation to the network transmission.